lisagray1023/quiz-app/README.md

 LAYOUT

 Overall Layout
-App contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.
+\nApp contains 4 - 10 questions, including at least one check box, one radio button, and one text entry.

 Question types
 Questions are in a variety of formats such as free text response, checkboxes, and radio buttons.